Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 # Convex White Paper

-## Overview
+## Abstract

 Decentralised networks offer the opportunity to provide a true peer-to-peer system for the value exchange involving digital assets and services, protected at the protocol level by cryptographic keys that can be issued an managed on a self-sovereign basis - a vision that might well be called the "Internet Of Value".

 However, existing decentralised networks have notable weaknesses including poor performance, high energy consumption, long transactions confirmation times, vulnerability to "front-running" attacks and/or lack of truly decentralised security.

-We present Convex, a trustless decentralised platform for value exchange.
+We present Convex, a fully decentralised platform for digital value exchange.
 Convex achieves consensus with a novel technical solution based upon merging beliefs shared by peers using a function that is idempotent, commutative and associative, and thus creates a system that provably converges to consensus by forming a conflict-free replicated data type (CRDT).
 By augmenting this with a system of economic staking, it is possible to guarantee convergence to consensus even in the presence of some proportion of malicious / byzantine peers.
 We call this combined scheme "Convergent Proof of Stake" (CPoS).

 We augment this system with an execution engine, building on the lambda calculus, immutable persistent data structures and content addressable storage.
 Coupled with the consensus algorithm, this provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership (the "Convex Virtual Machine").